Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/examples.md

 *The completion rate appears to decrease in later funds, particularly in Fund 10, which could be due to ongoing projects or changes in the funding process.
 The number of funded projects varies between funds, with Fund 8 showing the highest number of funded projects.*

+Further Analysis Opportunity: This data suggests the potential for an in-depth investigation into project completion patterns.
+Specifically, it may be valuable to identify teams that have proposed projects but failed to complete them prior to Fund 9.
+Such an analysis could provide insights into factors affecting project completion rates and inform future funding decisions.